10 Benefits of Baking Soda

 - Treats Nail Fungus

 Mix 2 tablespoons of baking soda in 1 cup of raw, unfiltered apple cider vinegar.
 Soak the affected toenails or fingernails in this solution for 5 minutes.
-Pat dry your nails with paper towels.
-Do this twice a day.
+Pat your nails dry with paper towels.
+Repeat twice a day.

 Alternatively, make a paste of 1 to 2 teaspoons of baking soda mixed with warm water.
 Apply it on your affected nails for a few minutes, then rinse with warm water.
 Repeat once daily.